HamzaKhalifa/euromillions/README.md

 When it comes to building a dashboard application, or a web page as a serious game, I personally prefer client side rendering as most data is very dynamic (gets frequently updated) and there is usually little rendering of html and images involved. <br>
 In contrast, when I'm building an eCommerce or a portfolio with static data, I would use an entire framework (like NextJS or Gatsby) and embrace the options it/they offer for performance optimization.

+## Small Notes:
+.env.development should usually be added to .gitignore.
+But I left un-ignored for the code review<br>
+I added the env variables inside Heroku's dashboard for the remote deploy. <br>